Custody Agreement

 What to Include in Your Custody Agreement

-A comprehensive Custody Agreement must include the following elements:
+A complete Custody Agreement must include the following elements:

 Physical custody designation -- whether custody is sole (child resides primarily with one parent) or joint (child splits time between both parents), with the specific arrangement described (50/50, 60/40, primary with visitation, etc.).